Professional Dusting and Cleaning Tips

 Dust Lower Surfaces Thoroughly

-Now move to the mid- and low-level areas:
+Once the higher areas are complete, move to mid- and low-level surfaces:

-- Spray a lightly dampened microfiber cloth with your favorite dusting spray or homemade cleaner.
+- Lightly spray a microfiber cloth with your favorite dusting spray or homemade cleaner

 Clean as You Go

-- Always spray your cloth, not the surface – especially with electronics or wood finishes – to avoid damage or oversaturation.
+- Always spray your cloth, not the surface, especially when cleaning electronics or wood finishes

 Shine Glass and Mirrors